onnx/models/vision/object_detection_segmentation/yolov4/README.md

 Validation of the converted model and a graph representation of it can be found in the [validation](dependencies/onnx-model-validation.ipynb) notebook.
 ### Running inference
-A tutorial for running inference using onnxruntime can be found in the [ort](dependencies/ort.ipynb) notebook.
+A tutorial for running inference using onnxruntime can be found in the [inference](dependencies/inference.ipynb) notebook.
 ### Input to model
-Input images are resized to the shape `(1, 416, 416, 3)`.
+This model expects input shapes of `(1, 416, 416, 3)`.
+Each dimension represents the following variables: `(batch_size, height, width, channels)`.

 ### Preprocessing steps
-The following code shows how to preprocess an image.
-For more information and an example on how preprocess is done, please visit [this](dependencies/ort.ipynb) notebook.
+The following code shows how preprocessing is done.
+For more information and an example on how preprocess is done, please visit the [inference](dependencies/inference.ipynb) notebook.

 ```python
 import numpy as np